jeffhappens/colorpalette/readme.md

 ## Color Palette Generator

 Generates random color palettes using the Colour Lovers API.

-#### TODO:

-1. Add ability to lock a color or colors and generate new palettes based on the selected color(s).
+Can also specify hex values to only show palettes that match.

 #### USAGE: